ersilia-os/abaumannii-enamine-real-screening/README.md

 ### Predictions and filtering across all models

 The 100M compounds (i.e. subset of the 1.7B leadlike library) are then screened against all FLAML models (step `10`) and subsequently filtered down to ~2000 molecules (step `11`).
-In addition, note that, to favour novelty, a similarity filter is applied (step `12`) to remove molecules with represented scaffolds in training set, as well as similarity matches against ChEMBL.
+In addition, note that, to favour novelty, a similarity filter is applied (step `12`) to remove molecules with represented scaffolds in training set, as well as similarity matches against the ChEMBL chemical space.

 ### Using the Ersilia Model Hub